realasyed/cs4inbash/README.md

 ## Usage

-To use the functions in these scripts you have to run `source whatever_script.sh`.
+To use the functions in these scripts you have to run `source whatever-script.sh`.
 You can (but maybe should not) place that line in your `.bashrc` file, which would let you use these functions whenever you want.
 I don't think you should `chmod +x` any of these scripts unless you know what you are doing.
 If you run the scripts themselves rather than functions in the scripts, I don't think anything would happen.
 Although, I don't know what I am doing, so this could